The Pacific Seacraft 37 Sailboat

 The boat only became known as the Pacific Seacraft 37 when it was built by Pacific Seacraft in 1980.

-Produced as a sloop, yawl (as the photograph on the right) or cutter each of which had a shallow draft version with a draft of 4'5".
+Produced as a sloop, yawl (as 'Pelagic' below) or cutter each of which had a shallow draft version with a draft of 4'5".

 Published Design Ratios for the Pacific Seacraft 37